abh0518/AsyncWorker/README.md

 AsyncWorker
 ===========

-Exception free AsyncWorker Project with Akka and Java ThredPoolExecutor
+AsyncWorker ignore Java Exception and failure project with Akka and Java ThredPoolExecutor

 ## AsyncWorker Interface